ISISComputingGroup/ibex_developers_manual/ITC503-Heliox.md

 ##### Part 2

 - Set skipped to false
-- Update status string to say we are on part 2
+- Set status to part 2
 - Wait for the same conditions as in part 1 but using the He3Pot target specified for part 2 in macros
+  - Do same actions for each case
 - Wait for the number of seconds given by the user in the macros

 ##### Part 3
-- Set skipped to false
+- Set skipped to False
 - Set status to fast cooling the sorb
 - Change control channel to use Sorb
 - Set sorb heater output to 0%